johnawm/vulner-box/TRENDNet/TEW-820AP/01/README.md

 ## Description

-TrendNet Wireless AC Easy-Upgrader TEW-820AP (Version v1.0R) is vulnerable to buffer overflow in handling http packet in firmware version 1.01.B01 which may result in remote code execution or denial of service.
-These issues are in the binary boa which resides in /bin folder which is responsible for serving http connection received by the device.

 ### 1. Vulnerability Details

-A stack overflow vulnerability exists in processing the post request “/boafrm/formNewSchedule”.
-The problem arises in processing “submit-url” parameter which could be arbitrarily long.
-The value of this parameter is copied onto stack memory without any bounds check by "sprintf" function (as shown at line 20 of Figure B) which could lead to a buffer overflow.
+A stack overflow vulnerability exists in TrendNet Wireless AC Easy-Upgrader TEW-820AP (Version v1.0R, firmware version 1.01.B01) which may result in remote code execution or denial of service.
+The issue exists in the binary "boa" which resides in "/bin folder", and the binary is responsible for serving http connection received by the device.
+While processing the post reuqest “/boafrm/formNewSchedule”, the value of “submit-url” parameter which can be arbitrarily long is copied onto stack memory by "sprintf" function (as shown at line 20 of Figure B), and could lead to a buffer overflow.
 The attackers can construct a payload to carry out arbitrary code attacks.